Commercial Flat Roof Repair – Hot Tar Gravel Roofs

 - More costly to repair than rubber roofs

 The following suggestions are equally good.
-It is how the flashing and other obstacles are on the roof that will determine what method will be followed.
+It is how the flashing and other obstacles are on the roof that will determine what method to follow.

 There are two ways to deal with such a roof when it is time to replace it.